DataDog/documentation/content/en/developers/ide_integrations/idea/_index.md

 {{< img src="/developers/ide_integrations/idea/top-list1.png" alt="The Top-list view" style="width:100%;" >}}

-- Double-clicking an item in the list, or selecting **Jump to Source** from the context menu, opens a source code editor showing where the method is defined.
+- Double-clicking an item in the list (or selecting **Jump to Source** from the context menu) opens a source code editor showing where the method is defined.
 - To see a flame graph visualization of a method, select **Search in Flame Graph** from the context menu.

 ### Call tree